teambit/docs/docs/essentials/what-is.bit.md

 ### The Bit.dev Platform

 The Bit and Bit.dev model is similar to the Git and Github model.
 Bit is open source and can be used by any team through a self-hosted Bit scope of components.
 Bit.dev is a platform that helps organizations scale to many scopes and many teams, inter-connecting them into a single collaboration experience with powerful enterprise-grade features for code discoverability, collaboration, security, and team management.
-It also features Ripple CI, the world's first component-driven CIbuilt for the modern web, which continuously builds changes on the component graph across all teams and projects in the organization.
+It also features Ripple CI, the world's first component-driven CI built for the modern web, which continuously builds changes on the component graph across all teams and projects in the organization.

 **For enterprises see [Bit.dev enterprise-grade hosting vs. self-hosting->](https://www.slideshare.net/JonathanSaring/bitdev-hosting-vs-oss)**